raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## Satic pods
 - Apart from contacting the kubernetes api, the kubelet also reads manifests from /etc/kubernetes/manifests/
 - This is independent from the rest of the cluster
-- This only allows you to create pods.
+- This **only allows you to create pods**.
 Not replica sets, or deployments for example.
 The kubelet works at a pod level and can only create pods
-- You can see the pods or containers with ddocker ps.
+- You can see the pods or containers with `docker ps`.
 We do not have access to the kubectl command, as we do not have cluster access in this situation.
 - The kubelet can create both kubeapi-server and static pods at the same time
-- the kubeapi-server will see static pods as other pods in the cluster, but will not be able to interact with them
+- **the kubeapi-server will see static pods as other pods in the cluster, but will not be able to interact with them**
 - Static pods are useful for tasks like setting up the control plane like etcd, apiserver or controller manager
 - This is how kubeadm sets up a cluster, as static pods
 - Static pods usually have the node name at the end of their pod name.
 This can help you identify static pods!